cs-fullstack-2019-fall/html-position-type-updated-cw-jackbolton901/README.md

+You have a div between your section and aside?
+Score : 4
 # html-position_type_updated-cw

 Create a similar structure of the iamge attached.
 Make sure header, section, aside, and footer is include.
 Exclude the article tag.